VinayChoudhary24/Food-Order-App---Angular-NodeJS-Express-cors-MongoDB/Plan.md

      * Request Backend API's inside the foodService -- Import HttpClient in foodService
      * Fix the Components of Each API Requests i.e Home, Food-Page, Cart-Page -- Subscribe To the http Requests.

- # 3 Creating the Login/SignUp Functionality
+ # 3 Creating the Login Functionality
      * --Frontend- Generate Login Page Component
      * --Frontend- Add Angular Reactive Forms to the login Page.ts-- import ReactiveFormsModule in imports[] of app.module.ts
      * --Backend-Server.ts- Add Login Api-